-Since 2004 the listed companies in the Prime Market of the Wiener Börse (Viennese Stock Exchange) must issue an annual declaration in their annual accounts (from now on in the Corporate Governance report) regarding the compliance or non-compliance with the Austrian Corporate Governance Code.
+Since 2004 the listed companies in the Prime Market of the Wiener Börse (Viennese Stock Exchange) must issue an annual declaration in their annual accounts (since 2010 in the Corporate Governance report) regarding the compliance or non-compliance with the Austrian Corporate Governance Code.

-Starting with the Commercial Law Amendment Act 2008 (URÄG), all listed companies pursuant to Sec 243b Business Code (Unternehmensgesetzbuch - UBG) are obliged to compile a so-called Corporate Governance Report (L-Provision 61, Code), which provides for a declaration regarding any possible deviations of a recognised Corporate Governance Code.
+Starting with the Commercial Law Amendment Act 2008 (URÄG), all listed companies pursuant to Sec 243b Business Code (Unternehmensgesetzbuch - UBG) are obliged to compile a socalled Corporate Governance Report (L-Provision 60, Code), which provides for a declaration regarding any possible deviations of a recognised Corporate Governance Code.